 Use memory techniques

-Use memory techniques given in this chapter to remember difficult spellings.
+Use the memory techniques given in this chapter to remember difficult spellings.

 Use Mind Machine

-Use Mind Machine because it has vocab for CAT (MBA), GMAT, GRE, SAT.
+Use Mind Machine because it has vocab for CAT (MBA), GMAT, GRE, and SAT.